 Here are a few instructions that you shall definitely hear often and should decide for yourself whether they work for you or not

-- Sleep When The Baby Sleeps - A great idea in theory, this might not work for some moms.
+This a great idea in theory, but this might not work for some moms.
 While you have a new baby and need to get enough rest, there is also laundry piling up, dinner to prepare and a hundred other chores that can only be done when the baby is fast asleep.
-Also, sometimes it just helps to watch an uninterrupted episode of Bridgerton to keep your mind off things while the baby sleeps.
+Also, sometimes it just helps to watch an uninterrupted episode of Bridgeton to keep your mind off things while the baby sleeps.

-- Don’t Pick Your Child Up When He Wakes At Night – Let them Cry It Out- There is absolutely nothing healthy about letting your child cry for hours on an end.
-In the beginning babies require a lot of attention and comfort from their parents and this does mean 3 am wake up calls and sleepless nights However letting your newborn ‘cry it out’ as a sleep training tactic is not a recommended practice.
+There is absolutely nothing healthy about letting your child cry for hours on end.
+In the beginning, babies require a lot of attention and comfort from their parents and this does mean 3 am wake-up calls and sleepless nights However letting your newborn ‘cry it out’ as a sleep training tactic is not a recommended practice.
 If your baby has been crying incessantly for hours it’s okay to put them down for a few minutes to give yourself a break, however as a sleep tactic it could have adverse effects.

 This is a choice that each parent makes and cannot be a blanket rule.
-While some prefer to have full time help to clean, cook and help with the chores, others choose to hire a babysitter about 8-9 months in.
+While some prefer to have full-time help to clean, cook and help with the chores, others choose to hire a babysitter about 8-9 months in.
 Family and close friends will have many opportunities to babysit and have that special time when the baby is older.
 But spend as much time as you can with your newborn, because they sure grow up really fast.